seokhoonboo/caffe-boo/README.md

   - Implementation of https://arxiv.org/abs/1702.03275
   - Renormalize batch-normalization to follow global-normalization
   - Parameters:  use_global_stats, eps, iter_to_init, iter_to_r_max, iter_to_d_max, r_max, d_max
+  - For training, lr_murt and decay_mult must be set to 0 for all four parameters(learnable parameters in layer).
 - **Mean squared relative loss layer**

   - Layer type: **"MeanSquaredRelativeLoss"**